- M.S.W., Boston College

 - Ph.D., University of Pittsburgh

-James (Jim) Martin is a tenured Professor of Social Work and Social Research and a Licensed Independent Clinical Social Worker with more than forty-seven years of practice.
-His scholarship, teaching, and public service focus on the well being of individuals, families and communities, and his research and civic engagement address military and Veteran populations.
-A retired Army Colonel, Jim’s military career included a wide array of clinical, research, senior program management (command) and policy assignments.
+James (Jim) Martin is a tenured Professor of Social Work and Social Research and a retired Licensed Independent Clinical Social Worker with more than forty-nine years of professional Social Work practice.
+His scholarship, teaching, and public service have focus on the well-being of individuals, families and communities, and his research and civic engagement have address military and Veteran populations.
+A retired Army Officer, Jim’s military career included a wide array of clinical, research, senior program management (command) and policy assignments.
 Jim was the senior Social Work Officer in the First Gulf War Combat Theater and prior to his military retirement, Jim served in the Pentagon as the Executive Assistant to the Army Assistant Surgeon General for Medical Research & Development and as the Senior Medical Advisor to the Army Director of Science and Technology.
-Jim was awarded the 2009 Bryn Mawr College McPherson Fellowship for excellence in teaching, research, and service.
-He was the University of Pittsburgh School of Social Work recipient of their 2014 Distinguished Alumni Award for Social Work Practice and he received the 2015 Distinguished Alumni Award from Boston College’s School of Social Work.
+During his tenure at Bryn Mawr, Jim has held a number of appointed as well as elected College and GSSWSR faculty service positions; including twice serving as Chair of the College's Committee on Academic Priorities and servings as the Special Assistant to the President for Information Technology where he led the design and initial development of the College's Library & Information Technology Services (LITS).
+Jim is a recipient of the Bryn Mawr College McPherson Fellowship for excellence in teaching, research, and service.
+He was the University of Pittsburgh School of Social Work recipient of their 2014 Distinguished Alumni Award for Social Work Practice and he received the 2015 Distinguished Alumni Award from Boston College's School of Social Work.
 In 2016 Jim was recognized by the National Association of Social Work Foundation as a Social Work Pioneer.

-Substantive Specialization: Clinical practice with individuals, families, and groups Community assessment and program evaluation.
-Human services consultation Survey Research
+Substantive Specialization: Clinical practice with individuals, families, and groups; community assessment and program evaluation; human services consultation and survey research.